TodePond/TodePondDotCom/lab/readme.md

 - how do we merge them together?

 > reflection: this is the first time I'm trying to adapt one of my weird experiments to a more practical setting.

+## SEE IT: PRIOR ART

+I've collected together some prior art for `memory visibility` that I *don't like*.
+Namely the debugging tools that I tend to use.

+Next, I'm digesting the prior art that I *do* like.
+Namely the examples that have been shared with me here!
+Thank you so much for all those!

+> I should be able to properly introduce some of these topics in a friday call in the next few weeks